 5.3 Proposals to FM48 #5 meeting

-Mr Thomas Rosowski (Deutsche Telekom AG) introduced a summary of an air passenger survey which had been carried out by a European Airline in August 2011 (FM48(12)003).
+Mr Thomas Rosowski (Deutsche Telekom AG) introduced a summary of an air passenger survey which had been carried out by a European Airline in August 2011 (see Annex 6).
 Such information was requested during the last FM PT 48 meeting.
 During the survey 942 air passengers were interviewed.
 It can be taken from the survey, inter alia, that there is a great interest to use own terminal equipment on board aircraft.
 For the time being the outcome of the survey cannot be made available for the public, therefore it was not directly included in the Draft ECC Report.
 However, the meeting noted the summary of the survey with interest.

 It was also emphasised during the discussion that the price for using RLANs on-board aircraft and also the quality of such a service would have an important impact on the outcome of those surveys.
 Deutsche Lufthansa AG, Swiss Air Lines Ltd and Austrian Airlines AG had sent a common letter to WG FM for the meeting in October 2011 expressing their great interest in the discussions on Broadband DA2GC within CEPT and indicated to answer any question.
 Therefore the meeting had the view that it would be advantageous to get information on the so called “FlyNet” system.
 This information could be requested by the WG FM Chairman.